Prior to 1967-68, Williams followed the traditional two semester calendar.

 The semester course is the unit of credit.

 Prior to 1967-68, 40 semester courses were required for the degree.
 Each course was considered the equivalent of three semester hours.
 The 401-402 course and certain other courses carried double credit.

-The Winter Study Program enhances the breadth of our traditional liberal arts curriculum.
-The four unit requirement encourages students to explore topics both within and outside the traditional liberal arts curriculum, provides opportunities for domestic and international travel, and allows students to participate in research and fieldwork that will enrich their education and that may lead to possible careers.
+The Winter Study term enhances the breadth of our traditional liberal arts curriculum.
+The four project requirement encourages students to explore topics both within and outside the traditional liberal arts curriculum, provides opportunities for domestic and international travel, and allows students to participate in research and fieldwork that will enrich their education and that may lead to possible careers.

 If it is necessary to convert semester courses to credit hours, we suggest the following:

 - Each semester course be considered the equivalent of 3.75 semester hours.